skbumann/coach_rocky_ai/README.md

 ## Why this project?

 I love Strava and I use it religiously.
 As such, my account has a very comprehensive picture of my athletic abilities, schedule, and even mood through unstructured data like captions and activity descriptions.
-I am currently developing a tool that allows someone to sync their account (to-do), retrieve their data through the Strava API, and ask an LLM general questions like training advice, summarizing specific stats, etc.
+With this tool, users will be able to retrieve their own Strava data through the API and ask an LLM general questions like training advice, summarizing specific stats, etc.

 ## Current Infrastructure